MycelNet/contracts/README.md

-# ink-zone-file
+# Ink!
+Contracts
-Implementation of a DNS zone resource using ink! on Substrate network
+Implementations of various service componnents as ink! contracts for deployment to Substrate network(s).